-If you're lactose intolerant, it's still possible to eat foods with lactose -- in moderation.
+If you're lactose intolerant, you can still eat foods with lactose -- in moderation.
 The key is to know your limit.
-Keep a food diary, write down when, what, and how much you ate, and how it affected you.
-You should see a pattern emerge and will learn how much or how little lactose you can tolerate.
+Keep a food diary, write down when, what, and how much you ate, and how it made you feel.
+You should see a pattern emerge and you will learn how much or how little lactose you can have.
 Then, stick to your limit.

 Consider Lactose-Free Milk and Other Dairy

 For regular milk drinkers, most supermarkets have lactose-free or low-lactose milk in their dairy case or specialty foods sections.
 You can also find lactose-free cheese, lactose-free yogurt, and other dairy products.
-It can be difficult to get enough calcium when you are lactose intolerant.
-Lactose-free milk, however, has the same amount of calcium as traditional milk.
+It can be hard to get enough calcium when you are lactose intolerant.
+Lactose-free milk, however, has the same amount of calcium as regular milk.

 Take Control of Your Diet

-Rather than struggling to find something on a menu that you can eat, take control by brown bagging it.
+Take control of your meals by brown bagging it rather than struggling to find something that you can eat on a menu.
 When cooking at home, you can replace milk in recipes with lactose-free milk.
-Or buy a cookbook that features lactose-free recipes and start experimenting.
+You can also buy a cookbook that features lactose-free recipes and start trying them.
 Many classic recipes can be adapted to fit a lactose-intolerant diet.
-Control what ingredients go in the meal and you may be surprised at how much you can eat.
+Control the ingredients that go in the meal and you may be surprised at how much variety you can eat.

 Consider Lactase Supplements

-It's not a cure, but taking lactase enzyme supplements can help you tolerate foods containing lactose.
-Supplements are found in a variety of forms, including liquid, caplets, and chewable tablets.
+It's not a cure, but taking lactase enzyme supplements can help you eat foods containing lactose.
+Supplements are found in many forms, including liquid, caplets, and chewable tablets.
 They may be particularly helpful if you don't know the exact ingredients in your meal.
-If supplements do not resolve your symptoms, be sure to check with your doctor.
+If supplements do not help your symptoms, be sure to check with your doctor.